imagej/imagej.github.io/pages/Development.md

 description: test description
 ---

-{% include info-box content='If your goal is to automate the behavior of ImageJ, consider writing a [script](script "wikilink") using ImageJ"s [Script Editor](Script_Editor "wikilink")—it is often much simpler than a plugin in Java.' %} {% include develop-menu%}This page provides an overview of ImageJ from the perspective of software development: how to use it from your programs, as well as how to modify or extend its capabilities via [plugins](plugins "wikilink").
+{% include info-box content='If your goal is to automate the behavior of ImageJ, consider writing a [script](script "wikilink") using ImageJ"s [Script Editor](Script_Editor "wikilink")—it is often much simpler than a plugin in Java.' %} {% include develop-menu%}
+This page provides an overview of ImageJ from the perspective of software development: how to use it from your programs, as well as how to modify or extend its capabilities via [plugins](plugins "wikilink").

 ## Quick start